ClearCrystals/LogicLuminaries/README.md

 | Integration Manager |    Grace    |    Nima    |
 | QA Tester / Jack of All Trades |  Carlos  |    Claire     |

-- Every should write code using test driven devolopment
+- Every member should write code using test driven devolopment
 - Every member should write their own documentation in how to do stuff (so that another person can follow the instructions)

 ## Authors and acknowledgment